 Teacup Pomeranian Chihuahua mix is a cross between Pomeranian and the Chihuahua dog.
 This designer dog breed is also known for other nicknames, including the Pomchi, Chi-Pom, Christian, and Pomhuahua.
 These small and energetic dogs inherited many best qualities from both parents.
 Despite their best designer status, you can find them in shelters and rescues.
+Chihuahua Mix is a little different from other types of teacup pomeranian.

-These adorable small pups are excellent dogs for the apartments and also suitable for a small and single-person household.
+These adorable small pups are excellent dogs for the apartments and also suitable for small and single-person households.
 So, if you are looking for a small dog breed with a lot of spunk, the Chihuahua mix is the right choice for you.
 Let’s see some interesting facts and traits of this special mix.

 Maybe this mix is existing naturally over the years, but the breeders start mixing the Pomeranian and Chihuahua in the late 1990s and early 2000s in North America.
 The main purpose of the breeders was to produce a small, adorable companion dog.
-After that, breeders continue to produce the Chihuahua mix due to their increased popularity; despite their popularity as a designer dog, you can find them in shelters and rescues.
+After that, breeders continue to produce the Chihuahua mix due to their increased popularity; despite their popularity as designer dogs, you can find them in shelters and rescues.
 So, don’t forget to adopt from shelters if you wanted a Chihuahua Teacup Pomeranian.

 It’s relatively a new breed, so there are few standards when it’s come to their size.
 Most of the Chihuahua Teacup Pomeranians are weighing from 4 to 12 pounds with 6 to 10 inches in height.
 But they can be a little smaller or larger in the range.
 The males are slightly larger than the females.

 Most of the Chihuahua mix Teacup Pomeranians have a lot of energy and spunk.
-They love to be the center of attention, but it’s doesn’t mean that they don’t enjoy the cuddle session with their favorite humans.
+They love to be the center of attention, but it doesn’t mean that they don’t enjoy the cuddle session with their favorite humans.
 Despite their large personalities, try to socialize and train them early.
 They can become fearful around the other pets and strangers without proper training.

 They usually face some health issues that Chihuahua and Pomeranian also face.
 But most of the Chihuahua Pomeranians are healthy.
 Some of their common health issues include cataracts, progressive retinal atrophy, hypothyroidism, dental and gum disease, and epilepsy.

 The regular veterinary checkups of your Chihuahua Teacup Pomeranians are very important to detect any health concerns.
 They don’t need any strength exercise like the larger breeds.
 You just need to make sure that your Teacup Pomeranian is getting a half-hour to one-hour walk per day.
 Check their ears for pests and debris, trim their nails, and brush their hairs at least once a week.
-The main concern about the Teacup Pomeranian Chihuahua health is their oral health to prevent them from dental issues.
+The main concern about Teacup Pomeranian Chihuahua health is their oral health to prevent them from dental issues.

 An ideal diet should be formulated for small dog breeds with high energy.
 But they also gain weight if overfed, so make sure to maintain their regular feeding schedule.
 Their dietary needs change from puppyhood to adulthood and continue to change until their senior years.
 You should talk with your veterinarian as there can be some differences among each individual diet depending upon their weight, energy, and health.

 The main colors of the Teacup Pomeranian Chihuahua are sable and brown, but they also come in blue and tan, black and tan, or cream.
-Sometimes they have solid color while sometimes have mixed colors.
+Sometimes they have solid colors while sometimes have mixed colors.
 Their longer coats make them tough for the allergy suffers.
 Chihuahua Teacup Pomeranians have a double coat, which needs regular grooming.

 Teacup Pomeranian Chihuahua is a mix of Pomeranian and Chihuahua dogs.
 They usually have the same size as the other Teacup Pomeranians, but you make sure to keep an eye on their regular diet.
 These are very popular designer dog breeds, but you can find them in shelters and rescues.
 So, don’t forget to visit the shelters if you decided to have a Chihuahua Teacup Pomeranian.